 If your business has a larger number of orders than picks per order, you may struggle to stay on top of your ecommerce fulfilment process.
 This could lead to increased pressure on staff and ultimately, slower execution.

 Batch picking, also known as multi order picking, allows pickers to work on multiple orders at the same time, one SKU at a time.
 This is a faster warehouse operation process than picking single items one order at a time or picking orders with different SKUs and quantities consecutively.
-Many businesses move to this process when their customer demand increases or when there are a higher number of orders than number of picks per warehouse order.
+Many businesses move to this process when their customer demand increases or when there are a higher number of orders than the number of picks per warehouse order.

-Batch picking systems reduce the average time to fulfil an order, due to the result of less travel and time between orders.
+Batch picking systems reduce the average time to fulfil an order due to the result of less travel and time between orders.
 This can result in greater picking productivity and a faster order fulfilment process for the customer.

 Fewer members of staff are required

 Batch picking is less labour intensive, meaning fewer members of staff are required in the warehouse for order picking.
 This can benefit you as a manager if you have less time to manage staff and can make room for other responsibilities.